 A key part of any trip to Japan, one which can’t be avoided, is the accommodation.
+Hotel Japanese is so vital to your havinga fulfilling trip.
 The vast majority of visitors book hotels, hostels, etc. well in advance of their trip.
 However, when choosing a place to stay a big concern is whether or not the hotel staff understands languages other than Japanese.

 So, let’s have a look at some essential phrases, from checking in on the first day, to checking out when you leave.